Memorial set for Air National Guard pilot, 48: 'A true warrior in every sense of the word'

 Serving continuously since joining in 1994, he was a veteran of the U.S. war in Iraq and other Middle East operations, during which he completed 125 combat missions.

-He had accumulated nearly 3,000 hours of flight time in an F-16 fighter, and received a number decorations, including a Meritorious Service Medal and Air Medal.
+He had accumulated nearly 3,000 hours of flight time in an F-16 fighter and received a number of decorations, including a Meritorious Service Medal and an Air Medal.

 There’s an “extra special bond,” he added, that fighter pilots share.